liatrio/autogov-helper/README.md

 - GitHub token with repo access (can be obtained via `gh auth token`)
 - Set `GITHUB_TOKEN` environment variable or have `gh` CLI authenticated
-- Set `POLICY_VERSION` environment variable to use a specific version (defaults to v0.8.0)

 ### Building and Testing